Pyro (horse): Racing Career (2008)

 On May 3, he finished 8th in the 2008 Kentucky Derby.

 On June 14, Pyro regained his form in the Northern Dancer Stakes, winning decisively against a top-notch field.
 In order: My Pal Charlie, Visionaire (12th in the Kentucky Derby), Recapturetheglory (5th in the Derby), Texas Wildcatter, and Unbridled Vicar.

 On July 27, he came in a late charge to take second to Macho Again, (runner up in the Preakness Stakes), in the Grade II Jim Dandy Stakes at Saratoga Race Course.
 Pyro placed second by 1/2 length.

 On August 23, he made a late closing finish to finish behind Colonel John and Mambo in Seattle in the Travers Stakes.

 Then he was prepped for the Breeders Cup at Santa Anita to run in the Dirt Mile.
 It was well known that the synthetic track at Santa Anita was far from being the poly-track at Keenland.
 Nevertheless, it was obviously not his day and he raced way behind the leaders and never made a late move.

 In his first race in 2009 after a long lay-off, he took the Grade 1, 7 furlong Forego Stakes against grade 1 winning sprint horse Kodiak Kowboy.

 Stud career

-Pyro was retired to stud in 2010 and currently stands at the Darley Japan Stallion Complex for a fee of 2,000,000 yen.
+Pyro was retired to stud in 2010 and currently stands at the Darley Japan Stallion Complex for a fee of 4,000,000 yen.

+His most successful progenies are Mutually, winner of the 2021 JBC Classic, and Meisho Hario, two time winner of the Teio Sho and also the winner of 2023's Kashiwa Kinen.